 Credit Facility.
-In connection with the acquisition of SafeStitch LLC, the Company entered into a Note and Security Agreement (the "Credit Facility") with both The Frost Group, LLC (the "Frost Group") and Jeffrey G. Spragens, the Company's Chief Executive Officer and President and a director.
+In connection with the acquisition of SafeStitch LLC, the Company entered into the Credit Facility with The Frost Group and Jeffrey G. Spragens, the Company's Chief Executive Officer and President and a director.
 The Frost Group is a Florida limited liability company whose members include Frost Gamma Investments Trust, a trust controlled by Dr. Phillip Frost, the largest beneficial holder of the issued and outstanding shares of the Company's common stock, Dr. Jane H. Hsiao, the Company's Chairman of the Board and Steven D. Rubin, a director.
 The Credit Facility provides for \$4.0 million in total available borrowings, consisting of \$3.9 million from the Frost Group and \$100,000 from Mr. Spragens.
 The Company has granted a security interest in all present and subsequently acquired collateral in order to secure prompt, full and complete payment of the amounts due under the Credit Facility.
 The collateral includes all assets of the Company, inclusive of intellectual property (patents, patent rights, trademarks, service marks, etc.).
 Outstanding borrowings under the Credit Facility accrue interest at a 10% annual rate.
-The Credit Facility had an initial term of 28 months, expiring in December 2009, and was amended in March 2009 to extend the Maturity Date to June 2010 (see Note 16).
+The Credit Facility had an initial term of 28 months, expiring in December 2009, and was amended on three occasions to extend the Maturity Date, which is now June 30, 2012 (see Note 15).

 In connection with the Credit Facility, the Company granted warrants to purchase an aggregate of 805,521 shares of its Common Stock to the Frost Group and Mr. Spragens at an assumed exercise price of \$0.25 per share.
 The fair value of the warrants was determined to be approximately \$2.0 million on the grant date based on the Black-Scholes valuation model using the following assumptions: expected volatility of 82%, dividend yield of 0%, risk-free interest rate of 4.88% and expected life of 10 years.
-The fair value of the warrants was recorded as deferred financing costs and will be amortized over the life of the Credit Facility.
-The Company recorded amortization expense of \$851,000 and \$283,000 related to these deferred financing costs during the years ended December 31, 2008 and 2007, respectively.
+The fair value of the warrants was recorded as deferred financing costs and is being amortized over the life of the Credit Facility.
+The Company recorded amortization expense of \$204,000 and \$595,000 related to these deferred financing costs for the years ended December 31, 2010 and 2009, respectively.

-The Company borrowed \$1.0 million under the Credit Facility during the three months ended March 31, 2008 and repaid the entire outstanding balance in June 2008 using the proceeds of the private placement described in Note 7.
-The Company recognized interest expense related to the outstanding borrowings under the Credit Facility for the years ended December 31, 2008 and 2007 of \$24,000 and \$0, respectively.
-As of December 31, 2008, there was no balance outstanding under the Credit Facility.
+The Company borrowed \$900,000 under the Credit Facility during the year ended December 31, 2009 and repaid the entire outstanding balance in July 2009 using the proceeds from a sale of preferred stock from 2008.
+The Company recognized interest expense related to the outstanding borrowings under the Credit Facility for the years ended December 31, 2010 and 2009 of \$0 and \$19,000, respectively.
+As of December 31, 2010 and 2009, there was no balance outstanding under the Credit Facility.